miharekar/miharekar.github.io/_posts/posts/2015-11-22-how-to-deploy-all-day-yet-deploy-nothing.markdown

 Fine, I'll create the db in RDS and just link it in eb…nope, doesn't work.
 Gah!
 But they say `eb` is smart enough to do this _when creating a new environment_.
 I know the drill by now - delete the env, wait, create env with `--database.engine postgres`, wait, wait, wait, done.

-App still errors :confused:.
+App still errors 😕.
 So there goes another 30 mins of googling to figure out how to `ssh` to eb so I can `ssh` to running docker container so I can `tail -f`. _Inception_.

 Ah, it didn't run migrations.
 I did read in a post somewhere that it should do this by itself so it must have been true.
 Ah, that only applies to _eb rails_, not _eb docker_.
 Got it.